Cork Introduction Walking Tour (Self Guided), Cork

 4) English Market (must see)

-Today the market centres around a cast iron fountain, and is typically entered via either a tripartite facade on Princes Street, or a bayed entrance from the Grand Parade.
-The market is known for its interior; which consists of a gabled central bay, central archways, and stained glass lunette windows.
+The market's history dates back to 1788 when it was established as a meat shambles known as "new markets."
+The present-day market is usually entered through the tripartite facade on Princes Street or a bayed entrance from the Grand Parade.
+The market's interior is highly distinctive, with its central gabled bay, central archways, and stained glass lunette windows.

-A variety of different fresh produce from around the world can be bought in the English market.
-The market is still best known however for its fresh fish and butchers, and it serves many of the city's top restaurants.
-It is a source of local specialities such as drisheen, spiced beef, and buttered eggs.
+The English Market offers a wide variety of fresh produce from around the world, but it is best known for its fresh fish and butchers, which supply many of the city's top restaurants.
+It is also the source of some of Cork's most famous local delicacies, including drisheen, spiced beef, and buttered eggs.

 Why You Should Visit: